 Can I take graduate math courses as an undergraduate?

 Undergraduates who have the appropriate prerequisites may register for A-level graduate courses.
 These will be credited towards their undergraduate degree.
 Please check the schedule of graduate courses for the proposed offerings.
 Undergraduates wishing to take a graduate level course need approval from the Assistant Chair.

 Are there opportunities for undergraduates to do research?

 The Department awards a degree with honors for students who complete the appropriate course of study.
-Professor Niel Shell is the department Honors coordinator and students interested in the honors program should consult with him by the beginning of their junior year.
+Professor Thea Pignataro is the department Honors coordinator and students interested in the honors program should consult with her by the beginning of their junior year.

 Can I minor in math?